-3.12 Data Quality Assessment
+2.12 Data Quality Assessment

-For each calendar quarter and year, Polk County Air Quality will prepare precision, accuracy and data completeness reports for the Iowa Department of Natural Resources (IDNR) and EPA-Region 7 in accordance with the current Letter of Agreement (LOA).
+For each calendar quarter and year, Polk County Air Quality will prepare data precision, accuracy and completeness reports for the Iowa Department of Natural Resources (Iowa DNR) and EPA-Region 7 in accordance with the current Letter of Agreement (LOA).

-3.12.1 Precision
+2.12.1 Precision

 Precision is defined as the measure of agreement among individual measurements of the same property taken under the same conditions.
-Precision is assessed from checks that are performed at least once every two weeks (see Section 3.13).
+Precision is assessed from checks that are performed at least once every two weeks (see Section 2.13).
 Calculations to assess precision are given below and should be used to assess precision on a quarterly basis.
-The goal for acceptable measurement uncertainty is defined for precision, as an upper 90 percent confidence limit for the coefficient of variation (CV) of 15%; and for bias as an upper 95 percent confidence limit for the absolute bias of 15%.
+It is recommended that the NO-NO2-NOx analyzer has a 90 percent confidence limit of coefficient of variation for precision of $\leq 15$ %, and for bias as an upper 95 percent confidence limit for the absolute bias of 15%.
+The goal for acceptable measurement uncertainty is defined for precision, as an upper 90 percent confidence limit for the coefficient of Variation (CV) of 15 percent; and for bias as an upper 95 percent confidence limit for the absolute bias of 15 percent.

-Precision data will be evaluated and reported employing the frequencies, procedures and calculations in 40 CFR Part 58, Appendix A, "Quality Assurance Requirements for State and Local Air Monitoring Stations (SLAMS)".
+The precision will be evaluated and reported employing the frequencies, procedures and calculations in 40 CFR Part 58, Appendix A, "Quality Assurance Requirements for State and Local Air Monitoring Stations (SLAMS)".

-3.12.2 Accuracy
+2.12.2 Accuracy